Aliases for KCNJ6 Gene

 GeneCards Summary for KCNJ6 Gene

 KCNJ6 (Potassium Inwardly Rectifying Channel Subfamily J Member 6) is a Protein Coding gene.
-Diseases associated with KCNJ6 include Keppen-Lubinsky Syndrome and Lubinsky Syndrome.
-Among its related pathways are Inwardly rectifying K+ channels and Circadian entrainment.
+Diseases associated with KCNJ6 include Keppen-Lubinsky Syndrome and Epilepsy.
+Among its related pathways are Oxytocin signaling pathway and Inwardly rectifying K+ channels.
 Gene Ontology (GO) annotations related to this gene include inward rectifier potassium channel activity and G-protein activated inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ5.

 UniProtKB/Swiss-Prot Summary for KCNJ6 Gene